stopsatgreen/passphrase/README.md

 ##Important note##

 Currently only stores the passphrase in local storage; obviously to make this practical it would need to be salted and hashed, at least.

+##To do##

+* Make it use real storage
+* Better visual design and feedback
+* More informative error handling
+* Fallback to text if speech retrieval doesn't work
+* Better fallback for non-supported browsers
+* Streamline some of the hacky script